 Our Earlier History - The front door to the Ticonderoga Pulp & Paper Company.

-MUSEUM GIFT SHOP AND MUSEUM WILL OPEN ON TIME FOR THE 2021 SEASON
+MUSEUM GIFT SHOP AND MUSEUM ARE OPEN FOR THE 2021 SEASON

 Our last day for the 2021 season: October 17, 2021